TaskarCenterAtUW/TDEI-ExternalAPIs/ProducerAPI.md

 ## General API Calls:
 ### Use Cases
-- As an application, I wish to retrieve a list of TDEI Producer API versions
+- As an application, I wish to retrieve a list of TDEI Producer API versions. (/tdei_producer)
-- As an application, I wish to retrieve a list of agencies for which the TDEI has data
+- As an application, I wish to retrieve a list of agencies for which the TDEI has data (/tdei_producer/v1.0/agencies)
+- As an application, I wish to retrieve a list of transit stations for which the TDEI has data (/tdei_producer/v1.0/stations)

 ## Pathways Producer API - v1.0:
 ### Use Cases